UPDATE July 2020: IDENTIFIED

 A white purse was found close to where the victim was found.
 Inside were a matching white wallet without no identification cards or money, six black and white wallet sized photographs inside the coin purse, and one color photo was found on the ground near the purse.
 Authorities later determined these items did not belong to the victim.
 You can read that part of her story here.

-If you have any information about this case please call the OCHTF at 1-866.673.2574 or use their website to contact them.
+If you have any information about this case please call the OCHTF at 1-866.673.2574.
 Tips can be anonymous.
 The victim’s case file number with the Huntington Beach Police Department (HBPD) is 68-06079.